jaferi512/jaferi512/README.md

 - 👋 Hi, I’m @jaferi512
-- 👀 I’m interested in Reactjs and React Native
+- 👀 Reactjs and React Native Developer
-- 🌱 I’m currently learning Cross Platform Mobile Applications Frameworks (Flutter)
+- 🌱 I’m currently learning Blockchain Development using Rust
 - 💞️ I’m looking to collaborate on AI Using Python
 - 📫 Contact me at adnanhaiderjaferi512@gmail.com